GridPad

-GRiDPad was a trademarked name for a series of pen computing tablets built by Grid Systems Corporation.
+The GridPad (stylized as GRiDPad) is a discontinued family of pen-enabled tablet computers and hybrid laptops built by Grid Systems Corporation.

-The GRiDPad 1900, released in 1989, is regarded as the first commercially successful tablet computer.
+The GRiDPad 1900, released in September 28, 1989, is regarded as the first commercially successful tablet computer and predecessor to modern 2-in-1 devices.
 Jeff Hawkins went on to use the GRiDPad as a predecessor for his best known-invention, the Palm Pilot.

 Specifications

 The GRiDPad 1900 measured 9 × 12 × 1.4 in and weighed 4.5 lb.
 The main distinguishing aspect was its touchscreen interface with a stylus, a pen-like tool to aid with precision in a touchscreen device.
 The stylus was able to use handwriting-recognition software.
 The GRiDPad also included these features: